Practical Health Tips – Advice and Information for your Safari

 How to Stay Healthy While on a Safari?

-We strongly suggest that you know the risk factors on a safari as you plan your Safari.
-Read our advice below and understand what has worked for our past clients.
-Take preventative measures such as being vaccinated against yellow fever, seeing your doctor, or visiting a travel clinic to receive a malaria prevention prescription.
+We strongly recommend that you familiarize yourself with the risk factors associated with a safari as you plan your trip.
+Below, you’ll find our advice based on what has worked for our previous clients.
+It’s essential to take preventative measures, such as getting vaccinated against yellow fever, consulting your doctor, or visiting a travel clinic for a malaria prevention prescription.

-Beyond this page, you can obtain information from government agencies such as the CDC in the US or NHS in the UK.
+For additional information, you can refer to government agencies like the CDC in the US or the NHS in the UK.

 Staying Healthy on Safari in Uganda by Taking Preventative Measures